COMSATCOM on IT Schedule 70

 - Engineering (e.g., development of link budgets, transmission plans) and training to use the bandwidth;

 - Necessary approvals required to use the transponded capacity, such as frequency clearances and landing rights.

-The subscription services special item number (SIN) offers pre-existing, pre-engineered fixed satellite service and mobile satellite service solutions:
+The COMSATCOM-Subscription Services (132-55) offers pre-existing, pre-engineered fixed satellite service and mobile satellite service solutions:

-- Shared satellite resources in any commercially available frequency ban;
+- Shared satellite resources in any commercially-available frequency band;

 - Guaranteed capacity and quality of service;